Home > Analyses > Technology > Nokia Oyj

 Risk Analysis

-Below is a summary table highlighting key risks facing Nokia Oyj (NOK), with assessments of their probability and potential impact on the company’s performance.
+Below is a summary table outlining key risks associated with investing in Nokia Oyj, highlighting their likelihood and potential impact:

 | Category | Description | Probability | Impact |